libregraphicsmeeting/state-of-lg-2025/Kdenlive/Kdenlive.md

 ![](kdenlive-4.png)

 Speakers Notes:
-The latest and most stable Kdenlive release is a great foundation for many exciting new features.
+25.04 is the latest and most stable Kdenlive release and is a great foundation for the upcoming new features.

 ---